• Fall Recipes

 • 💬 Comments

-• Perfectly sweet and savoury.
-The carrots have a lovely touch of sweetness when roasted, which pairs so well with the creamy tahini.
+• Perfectly sweet and savory.
+The roasted carrots have a lovely touch of sweetness which pairs so well with the creamy tahini.

 • Easy to make.
-The recipe has a just few simple steps and very little 'hands on' time.
+Just few simple steps and very little 'hands on' time to make your appetizer.

 🥕 Ingredients

-This roasted carrot dip has minimal ingredients, and many are pantry (or fridge!) staples.
+This roasted carrot hummus has minimal ingredients, and many are pantry (or fridge!) staples.
 Some notes on a few of them:

 • Carrots - so delightfully sweet when roasted in the oven.
 Be sure to dice them if they are on the larger size to reduce cook time.